Knee Surgery & Rehabilitation

 Before you can have surgery:

-In rare instances in our Center, allografts (taken from a cadaver donor) may be used for PCL reconstruction.
-These cases usually involve patients with chronic multiple ligament ruptures in whom autograft tissues are not available or feasible to use for surgery.
+In rare instances in our Center, Achilles tendon allografts (taken from a cadaver donor) may be used for PCL reconstruction.
+These cases usually involve either sedentary patients or patients with chronic multiple ligament ruptures in whom autograft tissues are not available or feasible to use for surgery.
 We only use allograft tissues from tissue banks that are certified by the American Association of Tissue Banks and have passed FDA inspection.
 The allografts are irradiated to kill bacteria and many viruses.
 The level of irradiation (2.5 megarads) does not harm the biomechanical properties or healing capabilities of the allograft tissues.